Hartley Botanic and Alitex compared for a new premium glasshouse, plus the current Gabriel Ash closure status buyers need before shortlisting.

 Tradeoff

-Hartley Botanic and Alitex sit at the top of the same market: hand-built aluminium glasshouses, made in Britain, priced bespoke, and built to be owned for 20 years or more.
+Hartley Botanic and Alitex sit at the top of the same live market: hand-built aluminium glasshouses, made in Britain, priced bespoke, and built to be owned for 20 years or more.
 This is not a good-versus-bad question.
 Both are heirloom-grade, both back the structure for decades, and either will outlast most of the house around it.
 It is a which-one-fits-you question, and the answer turns on design language, pricing transparency, and whose service reaches you.
+And since Hartley does not publish prices, we assembled the real dated figures separately in what a Hartley Botanic actually costs.

 We don't sell greenhouses, and premium-brand referrals here are flat-fee, named, and disclosed, never auctioned.
 We save you from buying the wrong one, and at this price the wrong one is usually the brand whose base cost surprised you or whose lead time you did not plan for.
 Both quote the structure and leave the base to you, which is the line that catches buyers off guard.